eneliviu/LovinEscapades/README.md

 ## Technologies Used

 ### **Django:**
-A web framework made with Python that helps build web apps quickly and efficiently.
+- A web framework made with Python that helps build web apps quickly and efficiently.
 It's great for managing databases and organizing code, making it easier to create complex features for ***LovinEscapades***.

 ### **JavaScript:**
-A programming language that makes web pages interactive.
+- A programming language that makes web pages interactive.
 It's used to add features like real-time updates and dynamic content that responds to user actions.

 ### **jQuery:**
-A Javascript library that makes it easier to use JavaScript.
+- A Javascript library that makes it easier to use JavaScript.
 It simplifies tasks like handling mouse clicks or animations, making the site more user-friendly.
 The JQuery was included in the project via a Content Delivery Network (CDN) link.

 ### **Bootstrap 5.3 CSS:**
-A toolkit for building websites that look good on all devices.
+- A toolkit for building websites that look good on all devices.
 It comes with ready-to-use designs, which help in quickly creating a clean and modern interface for the app.
+Boostrap library was included in the project via CDN link.

 ### **Custom CSS:**
-Styles written specifically for ***LovinEscapades*** to personalize the look of the site, ensuring it matches the overall theme and design vision.
+- Styles written specifically for ***LovinEscapades*** to personalize the look of the site, ensuring it matches the overall theme and design vision.

 ### **Leaflet JavaScript mapping library:**
-A tool for creating interactive maps that work well on different devices.
+- A tool for creating interactive maps that work well on different devices.
 It helps users see trip locations and explore the map easily.

 ### **Geopy Python Module:**
-A library that helps find geographic coordinates, like latitude and longitude, from place names.
+- A library that helps find geographic coordinates, like latitude and longitude, from place names.
 It’s used to show trip locations accurately on the map.

 ### **Django graph models:**
-[Django Extensions](https://shorturl.at/GxkSs) is a collection of custom extensions for the Django Framework that can be used for creating ER (Entity-Relationship) diagrams for the project database.
+- [Django Extensions](https://shorturl.at/GxkSs) is a collection of custom extensions for the Django Framework that can be used for creating ER (Entity-Relationship) diagrams for the project database.
 These diagrams make it easier to visualize, understand, and manage the database structure.
 You can view these database model relationships using the online [GraphViz generator](https://shorturl.at/AAuhy).

 ### **Python modules**
 The following Python modules were installed using the `pip install` command in the terminal and were listed in the `requirements.txt` file: